jinghuazhao/INF/README.md

 2. Data preprocessig was done with [list.sh](tryggve/list.sh) and [format.sh](tryggve/format.sh).
 The meta-analysis was according to [metal.sh](tryggve/metal.sh) using METAL whose results were cross-examined with [QCGWAS.sh](tryggve/QCGWAS.sh) together with addtional investigation.

-3. The main analysis is with [analysis.sh](tryggve/analysis.sh), which contains codes for Q-Q/Manhattan/LocusZoom plots (see the figure below for the OPG example), clumping using PLINK and conditional analysis using GCTA.
+3. The main analysis is with [analysis.sh](tryggve/analysis.sh), which contains codes for Q-Q/Manhattan/LocusZoom plots (see the figure on the right for the OPG example), clumping using PLINK and conditional analysis using GCTA.
 The clumping results were classified into cis/trans classification.

 4. The CAD summary statistics used for MAGMA and MR is described [here](https://github.com/jinghuazhao/Omics-analysis/tree/master/CAD)
 -- as noted in MMP12.sh, the MMP12 case could have been done genomewide.
 A colocalisation analysis on simulated data can be found in the